ayanfiza/UIAotmation/README.md

 # UIAutomation

 This project has used Selenium with Java to automate the UI stuff.
-Also, I have included a class to for JDBC connection that calls a Procedure.
+Also, I have included a class for JDBC connection to Oracle DB that calls a Procedure.